stephen1cowley/memotrap-testing/README.md

 **Main repository:** https://github.com/stephen1cowley/additive-cad

-This repository contains the main evaluation code used in evaluating CAD and Additive CAD used in the project.
+This repository contains the main evaluation code used in evaluating CAD and Additive CAD in the project.

 The code of interest used to evaluate on MemoTrap is `long_test.py`.
 The code of interest used to evaluate on the Natural Questions dataset is `long_test_nq.py`.